dmelgarm/TsunamiTrace/README.md

 ## Applications

-The most common use of TsunamiTrace is computing **first-arrival travel time maps**: grids that show how many minutes or hours after a submarine earthquake a tsunami would reach any point in the ocean.
+The most common use of TsunamiTrace is computing **first-arrival travel time maps**: grids that show how many minutes or hours after a geophysical source (earthquake, volcanic eruption, or submarine landslide) a tsunami would reach any point in the ocean.
 These maps underpin two broad classes of work:

 **Hazard and emergency response**
 - Estimating evacuation lead times for coastal communities